The SBA is Now Offering Disaster Assistance Loans

 to Small Businesses Impacted by the Coronavirus

 The federal government is moving swiftly to help small businesses mitigate the financial impacts of the Coronavirus (COVID-19).
-Low interest (e.g., 3.75%) long-term loans are now already available in Connecticut and Rhode Island and certain counties in Massachusetts (Check here for the latest list of Massachusetts counties in the program).
+Low interest (e.g., 3.75%) long-term loans are now already available in Connecticut, Rhode Island, and Massachusetts.
+(In addition, since this blog was written, a $10,000 forgivable advance has been added to the program.)

 The U.S. Small Business Administration (SBA) is offering low-interest disaster loans to small businesses suffering substantial economic injury as a result of the Coronavirus (COVID-19).
 These Economic Injury Disaster Loans offer up to $2 million in assistance and economic relief to small businesses to help overcome the temporary loss of revenue.
 The loans may be used to cover fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.